Nemois-git/nemois_Worker/README.md

 **nemois Local LLM Studio** is a universal app for iOS and macOS designed for developers and advanced users.
 This application allows you to run AI models directly on your own devices and expose an OpenAI-compatible API on your local network.
 Since the entire process runs exclusively on your device, it ensures a high level of privacy and data security.

+## ⚠️ Limitations

+Since this app uses Apple's FoundationModel, it requires Apple Intelligence capatible device.

+This app utilizes Apple's built-in Foundation Models.
+Currently, these models have a relatively small **4096-token context window**.

+This limits the amount of conversation that can be processed at one time, making it less suitable for tasks that require understanding long contexts, such as summarizing lengthy documents.
+The app is primarily optimized for short and simple question-answering tasks.

+## ⚠️ Development Notes
+A significant portion of this project was developed with the assistance of Google's Gemini.
+This process also serves as an experiment to explore the possibilities of rapid prototyping and development leveraging AI.
+Therefore, there may be various undiscovered bugs, and some features might not work as expected.
+Bug reports and feature suggestions are always welcome.

 ## ✨ Key Features

 - **Universal App:** Flawlessly supports both iOS and macOS with a single codebase.